 You’ll be glad to know that the next step involves you taking a (not-so) sneaky shortcut down towards Camden Town.
 It allows you to skip the tourist bloodbath that is the stretch of the High Street and the Stables and to glimpse a few more large-scale murals along the way (win-win!).

-This psychedelic piece went up last month and was created by Italian artist Awer.
-Awer’s pieces set out to distract people from the boredom of everyday life – I’d say this one’s a success.
+This psychedelic piece went up a while back and was created by Italian artist Awer.
+Awer’s pieces set out to distract people from the boredom of everyday life – we’d say this one’s a success.

 Just across the road you’ll find another enclave (the back entrance of Electric Ballroom) with a few choice murals.